-In 2019, the Company introduced a voluntary Registered Retirement Savings Plan ("RRSP") program, whereby the Company matches employee RRSP contributions up to a maximum of 4% of base salary.
+In 2020, the Company introduced a voluntary Registered Retirement Savings Plan ("RRSP") program, whereby the Company matches employee RRSP contributions up to a maximum of 4% of base salary or the legislated maximum.

 Perquisites and personal benefits provided to executive officers reflect competitive practices and particular business needs.
 They are not considered a material component of the executive compensation program.